HoldenLab/VerciniAnalysisJ/README.md

 ### Installation via FIJI update site (recommmended)
 Install the VerciniAnalysisJ plugin in FIJI by
-- Clicking Help > Update > Manage Update Sites > VerciniAnalysisJ.
+- Clicking Help > Update > Manage Update Sites
+- Add both "VerciniAnalysisJ" and "BIG-EPFL" update sites
-- Close "Manage Update Sites" dialog and click "Apply changes" This should install the plugin and all dependencies within ~1 min.
+- Close "Manage Update Sites" dialog and click "Apply changes" This should install the plugin and all dependencies.
+- Restart ImageJ

 ### Manual installation
 Install StackReg by activating the BIG_EPFL update site